 Check-in and Departure

-Visitors to the Kemp Natural Resources Station should check in with Station staff upon arrival.
+There is no formal check-in process for users with reservations.
+Visitors to the Kemp Natural Resources Station are asked to check in with Station staff upon arrival if staff is in the Office.
 This will inform Station staff of one’s safe arrival and provide the opportunity for orientation to Station facilities.
-Group leaders must complete a Kemp User Record before departure.
-Blank User Records are posted in the Cabin, Kitchen & Dining Hall, and Mead Residence Hall.
-All guest names must appear on the User Record.
+Group leaders must complete a Lodging Roster before departure.
+Blank Lodging Rosters are posted in the Cabin, Kitchen & Dining Hall, and Mead Residence Hall.
+All guest names must appear on the Lodging Roster.